-- Level 1: Values based on unadjusted quoted prices in active markets that are accessible at the measurement date for identical assets or liabilities. - Level 2: Values based on quoted prices in markets that are not active or model inputs that are observable either directly or indirectly for substantially the full term of the asset or liability. - Level 3: Value based on prices or valuation techniques that require inputs that are both unobservable and significant to the overall fair value measurement.
+- Level 2: Values based on quoted prices in markets that are not active or model inputs that are observable either directly or indirectly for substantially the full term of the asset or liability. - Level 3: Value based on prices or valuation techniques that require inputs that are both unobservable and significant to the overall fair value measurement.

-During the period ended December 31, 2022, there were no transfers between levels of the fair value hierarchy.
+During the period ended December 31, 2023, there were no transfers between levels of the fair value hierarchy.